Val Kilmer Is ‘Unrecognizable’ And ‘Frail’ As He Continues Scary Cancer Battle

 “Val’s in dire straits,” an insider revealed.
 “It seems that once the cancer metastasizes, it’s very hard to control — even with modern science.”

 Although Kilmer’s health appears on the decline, he will be making an appearance at Motor City Comic Con this coming May.
-The Tombstone star will make an appearance for a special panel and will join a host of other exciting celebrities at the event, including Lucy Lawless (Xena: Warrior Princess), Ryan Hurst (Sons of Anarchy), WWE star Trish Stratus and Jerome Flynn (Game of Thrones).
+The Tombstone star will make an appearance for a special panel and will join a host of other exciting celebrities at the event, including Lucy Lawless (Xena: Warrior Princess), Ryan Hurst (Sons of Anarchy), WWE star Trish Stratus, and Jerome Flynn (Game of Thrones).

 Sad Last Days: Dying Val Kilmer Spotted With Neck Brace Amid Throat Cancer Nightmare https://t.co/6JzpxJtSpc